systats/textlearnR/README.md

 #### Optimization

 -   [`mlrMBO`](https://github.com/mlr-org/mlrMBO) Bayesian and model-based optimization.
--   [`GA`](https://github.com/luca-scr/GA) Genetic algorithems for stochastic optimization.
+-   [`GA`](https://github.com/luca-scr/GA) Genetic algorithms for stochastic optimization.
 -   Others:
     -   Nelder–Mead simplex (gradient-free)
     -   Particle swarm (gradient-free)

 For constructing new parameter objects the tidy way, the package `dials` is used.
 Each model optimized is saved to a SQLite database in `data/model_dump.db`.
-Of course, committed to [tidy principals](https://cran.r-project.org/package=tidyverse/vignettes/manifesto.html).
+Of course, committed to [tidy principles](https://cran.r-project.org/package=tidyverse/vignettes/manifesto.html).
 Contributions are highly welcomed!

 Supervised Models
 -----------------